-preserving ultimate key environmental preservation is the passing on of the genuine value and concern towards the environment from one generation to another.
+The ultimate key to preserving environmental preservation is the passing on of the genuine value and concern towards the environment from one generation to another.

 In the 1993 landmark case of Oposa versus Factoran (G.R.
 No. 101083), the Supreme Court stated that each generation has a responsibility to the next to preserve the environment.